 Similarly, you can filter based on the value of the template’s “category” field.
 In this example, only templates with a category of “Contract” will be displayed by default.
 Button or Link URL:

-This option will save user an additional click by automatically pre-selecting (filtering and checking off) the document to be generated.
+This option will save users an additional click by automatically pre-selecting (filtering and checking off) the document to be generated.
 The user can still remove the pre-selected template and choose their own if they wish to override the default selection.
 The user will then need to click on the Next Step button to generate the document.
 This option is useful when you have business rules that can identify the correct template in the majority of use cases, but still allows the user to override the default selection if needed.

-This automation is achieved by passing the template’s Salesforce ID or name into a URL parameter called “doclist.”
-This parameter can contain multiple template IDs/names, but they must be separated by a comma (“,”).
+This automation is achieved by passing the template’s name into a URL parameter called “doclist.”
+This parameter can contain multiple template names, but they must be separated by a comma.
 Additionally, the oneclick parameter needs to be set to false.
 This tells the S-Docs engine to stop for further input.
 Note that if there are multiple templates with the same name in your org, all of them will generate if one of them is referenced by this parameter.

 S-Docs Button or link URL:

 The doclist parameter can also be dynamically set using Salesforce functions within the button like “IF” or “CASE.”
 This button will choose the correct document and email template based on a field value.
 S-Docs Button or link URL: